Frequently Asked Questions

 The door is wide open following graduation.
 We currently have graduates practicing in all areas of Emergency Medicine (academics and community practice) while several residents each year choose to pursue fellowship opportunities in a variety of emergency medicine sub specialties.
 Our graduates are currently chairs of departments, residency directors, research directors, and medical directors.
 We have graduates practicing as flight physicians, medical missionaries, and presidents of corporations.
 We are proud of our alumni and what they have done for the specialty of Emergency Medicine.

-I want to become a future leader.
-Can I develop these skills at your residency program?
+I want to become a future leader in Emergency Medicine; can I develop these skills at your residency program?

 Absolutely.
 We are very interested in recruiting and training the next group of EM leaders.
 Our mentoring process is catered to the individual resident's career ambitions.
 We proactively prepare our residents for a variety of leadership interests including academic careers or community hospital opportunities.
 Many of our alumni are actively serving in leadership roles across the country including ED medical directors, presidents of EM practice groups, EM residency directors, EMS directors and political leaders.
 In fact, one of our alumni has served as President of the Massachusetts Medical Society which publishes the prestigious New England Journal of Medicine.